 A code agent with a local uncensored LLM

 I believe that neutering LLMs with guardrails is detrimental to the model’s performance, hurts the model usability in a broader sense and makes the model pretty much useless for certain specific tasks such as cybersecurity.
 The simplest thing to somewhat mitigate this is to run an uncensored model locally.
 Running locally also gives us more capabilities and more control over the LLM.
 Another aspect is that running inference locally keeps the data and metadata private.
 So I stringed together an instance of llama.cpp running an uncensored model and a coding harness.
+The harness and the inference engine run in docker containers, that allows for a certain level of isolation from the host system, and also flexibility of deployment.
+The harness is running in a rootless docker container with project directory mounted as a bind volume and can not access the filesystem outside of it.
+The image for inference container can be build on a dev machine and then transferred to and deployed on a machine without internet access.
+The inference engine can be used by other software as well, like open-webui.
 The following is my runbook.
+The models in this example are too small and are not suitable for doing complex tasks, there are very few usecases for a setup like this. in this runbook opencode uses chat completions, codex setup uses llama.cpp through API.

 my setup